AaronV-T/Safeguard/README.md

 Options to alert the player when their health is low by flashing the screen and playing a sound.

+Option to force the "Floating Combat Text" interface option to be enabled.

 Options to notify the player when:
   * The player or a group member disconnects*.
   * The player or a nearby player is affected by certain threat-altering effects.